-If you or your child has crowded or crooked teeth, an overbite, underbite, or another type of malocclusion, straightening your teeth can help improve your oral health and give you a more confident, beautiful smile.
+Many adults and children have crowded or crooked teeth, an overbite, underbite, or another type of malocclusion.
+Straightening your teeth can help improve your oral health and give you a more confident, beautiful smile.

 The two most popular orthodontic treatments are clear aligners (Invisalign) and traditional braces.
 Both treatment options are effective at straightening teeth, and each has its pros and cons.

 Invisalign treatment is an "in-office" clear aligner treatment.
 There are also several "at-home" clear aligner options.